sm2302/a2-grp-r-getthat/README.md

  - These coordinates are then tabulated using tibbles.
  - Using the coordinates, the length of the chords is calculated by the **Distance between 2 points** equation.
  - The lengths obtained are then compared with the length of the side of the equilateral triangle from the table.
- - For this method, the probability of the length of the chords being longer than the side of the equilateral triangle will be around $1/2$ or $0.5$.

 **Method C (random midpoints)** :

 - Firstly, we randomise the angle, $\theta$, and radius *V* of the circle using `runif()` function. *V1* and *U* is found using **Pythagoras Theorem** $a^2 + b^2 = c^2$.